Ear Training 2

 Prerequisite Courses, Knowledge, and/or Skills

-Completion of Music Foundations and Ear Training 1 or equivalent knowledge and experience is required.
+Completion of Music for Beginners and Ear Training 1 or equivalent knowledge and experience is required.

 Students should be able to: